Machu Picchu tickets: Frequently Asked Questions

 The best time to visit is during the dry season (April to October), when the weather is clear and hiking conditions are ideal.
 The rainy season (November to March) offers fewer crowds and lush landscapes but can be challenging due to rain and mud.

-As of now, there are no major changes announced for 2025.
+As of now, there are no major changes announced for the Machu Picchu rules for 2026.
 However, it’s always a good idea to check the official website or consult with a travel agency for updates closer to your travel date.

-Purchase tickets only from the official website or authorized travel agencies.
+Purchase tickets only from the official website or authorized travel agencies such as Machu Picchut Travel or Boleto Peru.

-Double-check the website URL to ensure it’s legitimate.
+Double-check the URL of the website to ensure it’s legitimate.

 If tickets are sold out for your desired date, consider the following options: